nashtash/learn_ml/_pages/about.md

 This blog pursues the idea of making Machine Learning easily accessible to many.
 We will mainly work with the programming language R in the environment of Rstudio.
 Here you can [download the software](https://rstudio.com/products/rstudio/download/).

-## Here is a list of resources that will be used in this blog and are helpful to dive into machine learning.
+# To understand ML, I recommend to read about it along side the tutorial.
+This is a list of resources that we'll use in this blog.

 I. H. Witten and Eibe Frank.
 Data Mining.
 2nd ed.
 Practical Machine Learning Tools and Techniques.
 Elsevier, Sept.
 2005